WenwenCaoUMN/WenwenCaoUMN.github.io/_pages/about.md

 - *2024.05*: &nbsp;🎉🎉 Two paper:<strong> (1) Empowering Ads, Empowered Responses: Unveiling the Emotional and Behavioral Impact of Femvertising in China on Social Media (Top Student Paper) </strong>, <strong>(2) “Equally Objectifying All Genders”: Gender and Self-Presentation Differences Among 'Edge-Touching' Influencers on Douyin </strong> accepted by AEJMC 2024 Conference (Philadelphia, PA)

 # 📝 My Research (Most Recent First)
-[1] Emotion in Motion: How Discrete Emotions and Their Intensity Drive the Diffusion of Gendered Controversial Advertising on Social Media
+- **[1]** *Emotion in Motion*: Emotion in Motion: How Discrete Emotions and Their Intensity Drive the Diffusion of Gendered Controversial Advertising on Social Media
-[2] Empowering or Hindering?
-How Today’s Digital Media Consumers Really Feel About Data Privacy Issues and Privacy Protection Regulations
+- **[2]** *Empowering or Hindering?*: How Today’s Digital Media Consumers Really Feel About Data Privacy Issues and Privacy Protection Regulations
 [3] Behind the click: Unveiling consumer perceptions about data privacy and data-driven advertising personalization.
 [4] Does Body Positivity Sell?
 Understanding Consumer Reactions Toward Body Positivity Campaigns on Social Media [5] "Equally objectifying all genders": Gender and self-presentation differences among 'edge-touching' influencers on Douyin